 Food, shelter, clothing, advocacy — Rochester, NY’s House of Mercy grassroots homeless shelter and advocacy center operates 24/7, and never closes its doors on those in need.

-Operating around the clock on a shoestring budget with a very small team, the House of Mercy continues to be a beacon of hope for the poorest of the poor.
+Operating on a shoestring budget with a very small team, the House of Mercy continues to be a beacon of hope for the poorest of the poor.
 We never give up on the people we serve.

 More people are suffering from severe poverty today.
 The House of Mercy now provides a wide range of valuable services to more than 4,000 people a month.

 There are many misperceptions about the poor and homeless.
 People think they can be demanding or ungrateful.
 Nothing could be further from the truth.
 In fact, many of the people who come to us for assistance are too shy to ask for what they really need.